UPDATE June 2020 - How about using a container instead? It’s much easier than installing all this stuff: Prebuilt container

 The base part means you are not in a virtual environment, rather the base install.
 To create a new environment execute this:

 conda create --name dbconnect python=3.5

 Where dbconnect is the name of your environment and can be what you want.
-Databricks currently runs Python 3.5 - your Python version must match.
+Databricks currently runs Python 3.5 (Runtime 6 updates this to 3.7.3) - your Python version must match.
 Again this is another good reason for having an environment per project as this may change in the future.

 Now activate the environment:

 The 5.3 part MUST match the Databricks Runtime version of your cluster.

 Some corporate networks perform man in the middle interceptions of network traffic which causes pip to error with the message: